Wayne, Pennsylvania Information

 Wayne, Pennsylvania is a quaint suburban community located about 14 miles west of Philadelphia.
 The town is part of the Main Line, which is the name describing a series of towns in the Philadelphia suburbs that were originally connected by the former Pennsylvania Railroad’s Main Line.
 These Main Line towns were inhabited by wealthy local families, and the region is still considered to be an area that is known for “old money” and is home to some of the wealthiest communities in the country.

-Wayne, Philadelphia Details
+Wayne, Pennsylvania Details

 The town has a long history that dates back to the late 1600′s when the area was settled by Welsh Quakers on land originally purchased by William Penn.
 It was originally named Louella, after Louisa and Ella Askin, the daughters of the town’s founder J. Henry Askin’s.
 Development began when the Cleaver’s Landing railroad stop was established in the town.
 The stop was later renamed after a prominent revolutionary war general whose fiery personality earned him the nickname “Mad Anthony.”